Man charged with assaulting AA flight attendant says victim hurt herself during altercation - NewsBreak

 The victim was taken off the plane in a stretcher and transported to a hospital, where she stayed overnight.
 She was told she had a concussion and a fractured nose.
 She told the agent she still has pain in her nose, head and sinuses.

 In an interview days later, she said she was in the corridor when she felt something strike her.
 She turned around and asked Hsu if he was OK, but he did not apologize and instead said he needed to use the restroom.
-The victim told him he needed to return to his seat because the pilot had turned on the “fasten seatbelt sign.”‘Teacher of the Year’ charged with child abuse
+The victim told him he needed to return to his seat because the pilot had turned on the “fasten seatbelt sign.”Feds, USPS help ClarkCo deputies in fentanyl, steroid bust

 The victim said Hsu then raised his arms as if he was going to stretch but brought his elbow down and struck her on the head, according to the complaint.